 A PBX used to be an on-premises wall-mounted box that each phone line plugged into.
 Nowadays, these can be virtual as well, offering the same functionality as traditional hardware.

-Unlike a physical, premises-based phone system, VoIP phone systems work by transmitting the phone audio over the internet.
+Unlike a physical, premises-based business telephone system, VoIP phone systems work by transmitting the phone audio over the internet.
 It is important to make sure that your VoIP phones don't all use the same connection for the internet.
 Otherwise, you risk garbled or dropped calls if multiple people are online at once.

 The number of lines you need for a VolP phone system depends on how many people will use the system at the same time.